3 May 1917 Lieutenant Robert Grierson Combe VC

 - 3 May 1917 Lieutenant Robert Grierson Combe VC

-Robert Grierson Combe was born in Aberdeen on 5 August 1880
+Robert Grierson Combe was killed in action on this day in 1917.

 On 24 April 1906, Robert emigrated to Canada via Liverpool, destination Montreal.
 He arrived 1 May.